-- cmor_tables_path (str) Path to the folder containing the Tables folder with the json files - default (object) Default table to look variables on if not found - strict (bool) If False, will look for a variable in other tables if it can not be found in the requested one
+- cmor_tables_path (str) Path to the folder containing the Tables folder with the json files - default (object) Default table to look variables on if not found - strict (bool) If False, will look for a variable in other tables if it can not be found in the requested one get_table(table) Search and return the table info. get_variable(table_name, short_name[, derived]) Search and return the variable info.

-Returns Return the TableInfo object for the requested table if found, returns None if not class esmvalcore.cmor.table.CMIP5Info(cmor_tables_path, default=None, alt_names=None, strict=True) Bases: esmvalcore.cmor.table.InfoBase
+Return the TableInfo object for the requested table if found, returns None if not class esmvalcore.cmor.table.CMIP5Info(cmor_tables_path, default=None, alt_names=None, strict=True) Bases: InfoBase